For most of us, learning a language from scratch isn’t always a walk in the park.

 A lot of experienced polyglots, news articles and language learners like to claim that learning a language is easy.
 I genuinely feel that most of them are simply saying this in an attempt to offer motivation to their readers, or sell a product, but sometimes it can really come across as little more than arrogance.

 There will undoubtedly be people who disagree with my assertion – there usually are.
-Some people will naturally find language study easier than others – and that’s alright – but it doesn’t seem fair to a less experienced or less confident learner to hold them to the same standards, or expect them to hold themselves to the same standards.
+Some people will naturally find that language study comes easier than others – and that’s alright – but it doesn’t seem fair to a less experienced or less confident learner to hold them to the same standards, or expect them to hold themselves to the same standards.

 Benny Lewis – often looked upon as one of the most influential figures in the language enthusiast community – bases his blog, his books and his reputation on the idea that he can reach fluency – or come damn close at least – in three months of intensive study.